Climate Change Action Plan 2020 Update

 Solar Project Installation

-Broward County has made great strides towards leading a clean energy future with more than 6 megawatts in solar energy project commitments across 15 sites, including 9 sites either under construction or already completed by mid 2021.
+Broward County has made great strides towards leading a clean energy future with more than 6 megawatts in solar energy project commitments across 15 sites, including 9 sites either under construction or already completed by the end of 2021.

 County Fleet Electrification and Charging Infrastructure Planning

 In the effort to meet targets established in the Under2 Coalition's Zero Emissions Vehicle Challenge by 2030, Broward County has prioritized electric vehicles for new single passenger vehicle purchases including 28 electric vehicles while also installing 7 Level-2 fleet electric vehicle chargers at various County parking facilities.
 Agencies collaborated to finalize a report analyzing labor and costs of outfitting four of the County's largest fleet parking facilities with a maximum amount of electric vehicle chargers.
 The results serve as the basis for near-term and 5-year capital planning to meet the County' clean fleet goal.
 EPCRD/EPGMD is also working with the Purchasing Division to create a “library" of suitable EV chargers with data-sharing capabilities and open-software functionality to allow the easy purchase of a variety of systems, allowing different charger types and technologies to be deployed and evaluated by the County.
 County agencies are meeting quarterly to maintain coordination of electric vehicle initiatives.